dm0-/gnuxc/BUILD.md

 ### Tying up Loose Ends

-**Configure daemons to start on boot.**  Near the end of `/etc/shepherd.scm`, there are space-separated lists of services (defined in `/etc/shepherd.d`) to start on boot depending on the selected runlevel.
-The provided configuration starts an appropriate login prompt and enables swap partitions.
-You might want to include more services, such as `dhclient` or `syslog`.
-Services also can be started at runtime with the `herd` command, e.g. `sudo herd start cron`.

 **Preempt the cron jobs.**  There are some cache databases being regenerated at random times daily.
 Run the cron commands manually if you don't want to wait